 You lost a job because of misconduct; and

-You have not subsequently worked and earned at least ten times your weekly benefit rate.
+You have not subsequently worked and earned at least 10 times your weekly benefit rate.

-A disqualification for the above reasons lasts until you work and earn at least ten times your weekly benefit rate.
-Self employment does not count.
+A disqualification for the above reasons lasts until you work and earn at least 10 times your weekly benefit rate.
+Self-employment does not count.
 You must be out of work again through no fault of your own.
 In addition, any employment which you lost due to misconduct cannot be used to establish a claim or in the calculation of your benefit rate.

-Strike and Other Industrial Controversy.
-If you lose your job because of a strike or other industrial controversy except for lockouts in the establishment where you are employed, your rights to unemployment insurance will be suspended for 49 days beginning with the day after you lost your job or until the labor dispute is ended if it does not last 49 days.
+Strike and Other Industrial Controversy: If you lose your job because of a strike or other industrial controversy, except for lockouts, in the establishment where you are employed, your rights to unemployment insurance will be suspended for 14 days beginning with the day after you lost your job or until the labor dispute is ended if it does not last 14 days.
 This applies whether or not you are directly involved in the labor dispute.

-If you are denied benefits, a Notice of Determination will be mailed to you telling you the reasons why.
-This notice will also explain for what period of time benefits are being denied, how to re-qualify and how to ask for a hearing.
+If you are denied benefits, a Notice of Determination will be mailed to you telling you the reasons why you were denied.
+This notice will also explain the period of time benefits are being denied for, how to re-qualify, and how to ask for a hearing.

-If it has been determined that you have been overpaid benefits, you will receive a written Notice of Determination explaining the reason for the overpayment and how to request a hearing if you disagree.
+If it has been determined that you have been overpaid benefits or have improperly taken benefits, you will receive a written Notice of Determination explaining the reason for the overpayment and how to request a hearing if you disagree.

 If you think you were paid benefits in error, it is important to contact the Telephone Claims Center.
 If you are entitled to further benefits, you may be able to use those benefits to repay the overpayment.
 Check with the Telephone Claims Center for instructions.
 Failure to repay an overpayment may result in additional charges for interest.